LabeoTech/Umit/docs/userDocs/maingui_dashboard.md

 </p><br>

 ##### 4. File list
 List box with `.dat` and `.mat ` files created using *umIT* located the save folder of the selected object.
-Select one of the files to show the data history and meta data info.
+Select one of the files to show the data history and meta data info:

 <p align="center">
   <img alt="DashboardFileSelect" src="../../assets/img/mainGUI_dashboard_fileSelect.png"/> <br>